Subtitles and Transcript

 0:11 My big idea is a very, very small idea that can unlock billions of big ideas that are at the moment dormant inside us.
 And my little idea that will do that is sleep.

-1:39 Because unfortunately for men, sleep deprivation has become a virility symbol.
+1:39 because unfortunately, for men, sleep deprivation has become a virility symbol.
 I was recently having dinner with a guy who bragged that he had only gotten four hours sleep the night before.
-And I felt like saying to him -- but I didn't say it -- I felt like saying, "You know what?
-If you had gotten five, this dinner would have been a lot more interesting."
+And I felt like saying to him — but I didn't say — I felt like saying, "You know what? if you had gotten five, this dinner would have been a lot more interesting."

-2:57 In fact, I have a feeling that if Lehman Brothers was Lehman Brothers and Sisters, they might still be around.
-(Applause) While all the brothers were busy just being hyper-connected 24/7, maybe a sister would have noticed the iceberg, because she would have woken up from a seven-and-a-half- or eight-hour sleep and have been able to see the big picture.
+3:08 While all the brothers were busy just being hyper-connected 24/7, maybe a sister would have noticed the iceberg, because she would have woken up from a seven-and-a-half- or eight-hour sleep, and have been able to see the big picture.

 3:57 Thank you.